kamilkisiela/apollo-angular/docs/source/features/static-typing.md

 }
 ```

-With this addition, the entirety of the integration between Apollo and Amgular can be statically typed.
+With this addition, the entirety of the integration between Apollo and Angular can be statically typed.
 When combined with the strong tooling each system provides, it can make for a much improved application and developer experience.